How to get a great car loan deal

 In most cases, car loans are secured.
 This means that the car you’ve used the loan to buy will act as collateral to guarantee the lenders’ recuperation of the funds you’ve borrowed.

-If you don’t make the repayments on the loan which you’ve agreed to, the lender is allowed to repossess your new car to recover the money you still we them.
+If you don’t make the repayments on the loan which you’ve agreed to, the lender is allowed to repossess your new car to recover the money you still owe them.

-However, the good news is, the fact that the loan is guaranteed means that the interest which you’ll pay on the loan is likely to end up being lower, saving you money on the overall cost.
+However, the good news is that the fact that the loan is guaranteed means that the interest you’ll pay on it is likely to be lower, saving you money on the overall cost.

-So, as long as you can keep your finances in tip top shape, continuing to make repayments to your lender, a car loan can be an excellent option for financing your next motor.
+So, as long as you can keep your finances in tip-top shape and continue to make repayments to your lender, a car loan can be an excellent option for financing your next motor.

 Is a car loan the only financing option for buying a new vehicle?